 Aachoo Voo, Private Eye

 I made an appointment to go see Big david.
 I wanted my money.
 I needed my money.
 The rent was due on the apartment and the cat needed a new pair of shoes.
 Of course, to get in to see Big david, you had to contact Big Tony who had to contact Big Louie who had to call Big david's secretary, Candy, who then put in a request to Big david's bodyguard, Little Guido, who, if he felt like it, maybe mentioned it to Big david when he found him in a mellow mood.
-Then, it depended upon whether or not he was in the right frame of mind to see a live human and if so, then the message was passed back down the grapevine to the lucky or not so lucky seeker of favors.
-It took two days but I had found favor with the notorious gangster.
+Then, depending upon whether or not he was in the right frame of mind to see a real live human, maybe the message was passed back down the grapevine to the lucky (or not so lucky) seeker of favors.
+It took two days but I had evidently found favor with the notorious gangster.
 "Hey there, doll."
 Big david said, looking up from his plate of ravioli.
 "Sit down, take a load off.
 How you been?
 Some Chianti?"
 And I shook my head and slid into the booth opposite him at Sterling's Silver Palace Saloon and Restaurant.
 I'd heard there were gambling tables in the back and call girls and moonshine stills, maybe even movie stars and organ grinders and I was a bit nervous.
 I didn't want to be caught dead or alive there if the place got raided.

 I turned back to my host.
 "About my money....." but he waved his hand and said, "Not while I'm eating ravioli.
 I never discuss business while eating ravioli."
 So I waited as he ate and when the coffee had been served, I sipped it quietly and observed the patrons of the establishment.
 It was an elegant place in a mildly gaudy way.
 Almost full even at three in the afternoon.
-Ladies sipped tea, some were drinking beer and wine.
-All were eating pasta and laughing at one another in that semi-high society piety that I so detested.
+Ladies sipped tea, some, beer and wine.
+Some were eating pasta and laughing at one another in that semi-high society piety that I so detested.
 A few of them glared at me as my eyes swept the room while their male companions looked me up and down and nodded their approval.
-One idiot held up a wine glass and toasted me just before he was struck with an enormous black purse.
-I was amused and also relieved that it wasn't me this time.
+One idiot held up a wine glass and toasted me just before he was struck with a heavy alligator purse.
+I was amused and also relieved that it wasn't me getting slugged this time.

 "No, no, nothing like that.
 I just...I just need my money.... to pay the rent.
 I did a good job for your sister, didn't I?
 I found her husband, didn't I?
 By the way, whatever happened to those two?"
 I really didn't want to know but I wanted to distract this romeo from his lame-brained ideas.
 His face lit up.
 "Oh, yeah, yeah, you did a good thing, there.
 We was really, you know, appreciative of all your good work, me and Prudence.
 You know I don't deal with checks, right?
 But yeah, I got your money, honey.
 Maybe I just held off paying you so's I could get a look at that sweet puss of yours again, you know?"
 Oh, geez!
 I smiled wider, pretending that I was flattered by his revelation.
 "But what happened to the...to the....husband and the girlfriend?"
 I drank the dregs of my coffee and looked around to see if anyone was close enough to overhear our conversation.